 Diane Whitfield, Bid and Compliance Co-ordinator at H.H.
 Smith & Sons

 The keen interest from students to learn about heritage techniques has prompted Stockport College Construction Department to consider offering a permanent course focusing on heritage skills including lime plastering, thatching and ornamental stonework.

 “We have realised there’s a real demand for heritage construction courses, especially in Greater Manchester.”

 John Ellis, Head of Construction at Stockport College

 After connecting through the Rediscovering the Underbanks project, Stockport College and H.H.
 Smith & Sons are now working together on the restoration of Romiley Baths to give students further exposure to heritage techniques used in construction.

 As part of the restoration of Winter’s, we are working with H.H.
-Smith and Sons to offer two placements opportunities.
-The placements will be open to all construction students at Stockport College and will run for two weeks.
+Smith and Sons to offer two placements to construction students at Stockport College.

 The first student, Waeil, began his two week placement at the start of June.
 Waeil is a civil engineering student at Stockport College whom had previously worked on large-scale construction projects in Egypt.
 Waeil is now looking for job opportunities in the UK and hopes that working on the restoration of Winter’s will increase his career prospects.